You are not crazy. It’s not your fault. You deserve better.

 Call 2-1-1 for 24/7 help finding programs, services and all kinds of help near you.

-Call (800) – 448 – 3000 for 24/7 caring support and help with any crisis if you are a teen or a family member of a teen and feeling worried, stressed or hopeless.
+Call (800) – 448 – 3000 for 24/7 caring counseling support and help dealing with issues and solving problems if you are a teen, parent or guardian of a teen.

 Call (800) – 786 – 2929 for 24/7 caring help with running away, being bullied, talking to your parents, and help getting home.